mooculus/laode/GUIDE.md

 ```
 cd ~/linear-algebra/worksheet-builder
 ```
-Then create a file called `sample.tex` with the following content:
+Then create a file called `homework0.tex` with the following content:

 ```
 \documentclass{article}